You Can Turn Your Self-Hatred Around

 You may need extra encouragement and guidance from others to break the cycle of self-hatred and move toward self-care.
 Let people in your life know about your self-care routines so they can check in and see how things are going.
 See if a friend wants to join in a self-care activity with you so you can share your experiences together.

 If you’re still struggling and feeling overwhelmed, there’s hope.
 TheHopeLine HopeCoaches are here for you.

-Are you struggling to forgive yourself about past guilt and shame?
+Are you struggling to forgive yourself for past guilt and shame?
 Could this be causing your self-hate?
-Read why you should forgive yourself here.
+Read why you should forgive yourself.